 There is widespread support to use land more efficiently, create livable communities, reduce commute times, protect valued resources and support a strong and competitive economy.
 Our residents value a diverse mix of land uses and housing types, a range of employment opportunities, high-quality public open space, a variety of transportation choices, and easy access to stores and services.
 Climate change is not only a critical driver that needs to be brought into the mainstream of all our planning and development activities, but is now a requirement in Official Plans.
 Building compact and complete communities, and protecting agricultural lands, water resources and natural areas will reduce greenhouse gas emissions and ensure communities are more resilient to the impacts of climate change.

 If you're an elected official, take the pledge to show your support for building complete low carbon communities, growing the Greenbelt, supporting agriculture, providing appropriate infrastructure and advancing the linkages between these goals in order to create the low carbon, resilient and competitive communities Ontarians desire.

-You don't have to run for office to support the Greenbelt.
-You can also contact your local candidates and encourage them to take the pledge to support Ontario's Greenbelt.
+You don't have to run for office to support the Better Communities pledge.
+You can also contact your local candidates and encourage them to take the pledge.